Philip Lee Phillips Society Fellowship

 • A bibliography of works you have consulted for your proposal (maximum 3 pages)

-• Three references with completed reference forms from people who have read the research proposal
+• Two letters of reference with completed reference forms from people who have read the research proposal

 Institution